nyukat/mammography_metarepository/README.md

 *Simple setup: single user*

-If it does not matter whether other users will have access to dockerized models, simply fill `user.txt` file with your username and user ID.
+If it does not matter whether other users will have access to dockerized models, simply fill `users.txt` file with your username and user ID.
 On Linux, you can get your user ID by running `id -u <your_username>` command.
-Your `user.txt` file will look like the following:
+Your `users.txt` file will look like the following (please note *two exact lines*):

 ```
-username, user_id
+username,user_id
-username, user_id
+username,user_id
 ```

 *Access for multiple users*

 If you would like for multiple users to run models, they need to belong to the same group.
-For example, if `user1`, `user2`, and `user3` belong to `group1` and should be able to run the containers, then `user.txt` will look like the following:
+For example, if `user1`, `user2`, and `user3` belong to `group1` and should be able to run the containers, then `users.txt` will look like the following:

 ```
-groupname, group_id
+groupname,group_id
-username1, user_id1
+username1,user_id1
-username2, user_id2
+username2,user_id2
-username3, user_id2
+username3,user_id2
 ```

 When creating Dockerfiles for your own model, we suggest you take a similar approach to avoid running the container with root privileges.